Vickeejai/HYPOTHETICAL-SUPERMARKET-SALES-REPORT/README.md

 We looked at product performance, sales across different locations, which days sell best, and whether those promos are even helping.
 The goal is simple: help Fast Card know what’s working, what’s not, and where they can grow,  by uncovering trends, pinpointing top products generating the highest revenue, identifying store locations with the highest sales performance, and evaluating revenue metrics to support data-driven decisions within the business.

-### **Data Source**
+### **DATA SOURCE**
-Sales Data: The primary dataset used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company.
+The primary dataset used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company.

 ## **DATA CLEANING STEPS TAKEN**
 I opened the dataset in Excel and cleaned it up step by step to get it ready for proper analysis.
 Here's what I did: